jenninglim/cellular-automaton-farm/README.md

 # Cellular-automaton-farm
 **TODO**

+1. Query warnings.
+2. Do pointers work the same in XC?
+3. Make uchar implementation work with Geometric Parallelism.
+4. Make uchar implementation work with Farming.

+Extension

 1. Split the bytes into bits.
-2. Query warnings.
-3. Do pointers work the same in XC?
-3. Amend Streamout to accept a 2d array or other

-Extension

-1. extend to include arbitrary size images.
+2. extend to include arbitrary size images (i.e. not just dimensions that are powers of 2).
-2. implement function that returns an element in x and y position in a 32 bit character array.
+3. implement function that returns an element in x and y position in a 32 bit character array.